NASA, Partners to Host CAPSTONE Prelaunch Media Teleconference

 - Nujoud Merancy, chief, Exploration Mission Planning Office, NASA's Johnson Space Center in Houston

-To participate by phone, media must RSVP at least two hours prior to the start of the call by emailing: [email protected]asa.gov.
+To participate by phone, media must RSVP at least two hours prior to the start of the call by emailing: [email protected].

 The microwave oven-size CubeSat will serve as the first spacecraft to test a unique lunar orbit that has never been flown before.
 The orbit, formally known as a near rectilinear halo orbit, is an elongated orbit located at a precise balance point between the gravities of Earth and the Moon.
 CAPSTONE will help reduce risk of future long-term deep space missions – like the Moon-orbiting outpost Gateway – by validating innovative navigation technologies and verifying the dynamics of this orbit.